bodrick/awesome/TOPICS.md

 *   [frappe/datatable](https://github.com/frappe/datatable) - The Missing Javascript Datatable for the Web
 *   [Sycnex/Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) - Script to remove Windows 10 bloatware.
 *   [webpack-contrib/webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap

+## windows-11-debloat

+*   [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
+This script works for both windows 10 and windows 11.
+*   [LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) - These scripts will Customize, Debloat and Improve Privacy/Performance and System Responsiveness on Windows 10+.

 ## acroform